-PRO TIP — Make sure to include office supplies expenses, utilities, auto cost, and other travel expenses in your write-offs if applicable.
+PRO TIP — Make sure to include office supplies, expenses, utilities, auto cost, and other travel expenses in your write-offs if applicable.
 Deductible expenses are usually those that are used to help keep running your business.

 Other aspects of filing taxes are the same for all American citizens, whether they own and operate a business or not, but subsidies will be very different.
 Different government agencies work to create incentives through tax savings for small and large businesses, often with a focus on start-ups or newly developed companies, so business owners should look for subsidies they qualify for.

 Entrepreneurs can find more information on relevant government subsidies on federal websites and can also keep an eye out for new tax-break programs for small businesses.
-New owners will want to take advantage of every subsidy afforded to them in order to maximize financial gains for the year.
+New owners will want to take advantage of every subsidy afforded to them to maximize financial gains for the year.
 It’s likely that after you launch a new business venture, you’ll have to submit both professional and personal income, and you’ll receive a refund at the end of the year with everyone else.

-Depending on your business, you may qualify for federal or state subsidies to help finance your business and it doesn’t hurt to keep tabs on the U.S. government’s Economic Development Administration to see what type of grants you may qualify for.
+Depending on your business, you may qualify for federal or state subsidies to help finance your business and it doesn’t hurt to keep tabs on the U.S. Government’s Economic Development Administration to see what type of grants you may qualify for.

 PRO TIP — Small Business Development Centers can be a good first step when looking to get a better handle on your business’s finances.
 They are located in cities all around the nation and can help provide resources for reporting.